l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

 "I want to be done with the Smokies, too," I agree.

 The 17 miles downhill fly by the next day.
 The rain holds off for most of the day.
 After a night of rest, my IT band feels much better.
 A sense of accomplishment rushes through me as I cross the northern border of the Smokies.
-That night, I camp with the trail crew on the side of a stream, about a mile from Standing Bear Hostel.
+We camp on the side of a stream, about a mile from Standing Bear Hostel.
+The forecast calls for rain.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/smokies_end.JPG"/>